Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: Numerical experiments

 \subsection{Using $\CPS$ under $\FF_2$}

 The model encodes selecting one out of $S$ groups of variables to be nonzero and optimizing the objective using just these variables.
+The activation and deactivation of the different groups is modeled via the variable $\x$, so that $n_1 = S$ in this model.
 While there are more straightforward ways of encoding this process, the one presented here is the one for which the conic bounds behaved most favorably.

-In order to obtain an $\CMP$ reformulation for computing $v(\FF_2)$ via \cref{thm:DecomposableQCQPExactCMPReformulation} we would have to do some prior adaption of the problem.
+In order to obtain a $\CMP$ reformulation for computing $v(\FF_2)$ via \cref{thm:DecomposableQCQPExactCMPReformulation} we would have to do some prior adaption of the problem.
 First of all, $x_i\in \{0,1\}, \inirgs$ can be reformulated as quadratic constraints $x^2_i-x_i =0$, so that in order for the assumptions of the theorem to hold, we would have to introduce redundant constraints and additional variables given by $x_i+s_i = 1,\ s_i\geq0, \ \inirgs$.
 Secondly, in order for $\y_ix_i=0$ to fulfill said assumptions we would have to split each $\y_i$ into a positive and a negative component and enforce the constraints for both components.
 Lastly, the quadratic constraints would need to be absorbed into the a second order cone constraint.
 Due to the introduction of this many variables, we would have no chance at bypassing the completepositivity gap.
 Thus, we will merely work with the the following $\CMP$ based relaxation:

-When working with teh $\CPS$ based lower bound, we obtain a problem with $S$ conic constraints involving $\CPP(\R_+^{n_1+1}\times\R^{n_2})$.
+When working with the $\CPS$ based upper bound, we obtain a problem with $S$ conic constraints involving $\CPP(\R_+^{n_1+1}\times\R^{n_2})$.
 Here we can use a result from \cite[Theorem 1]{natarajan_reduced_2017}, which states that

-This allows us to bypass the completepositivity gap whenever $n_1+1 \leq 4$.
-However, since the above conic problem is already a lower bound, the bounds we obtain from further approximating it can merely be used to asses how well that lower bound hast been approximated.
-We will see, however, that the results we obtain seem to indicate that (\ref{eqn:CMPRelaxationofF3}) is at the very least a very tight bound, that is very well approximated via $\CPI$ and $\CPS$.